project-chip/connectedhomeip/examples/lighting-app/efr32/README.md

 ## Memory settings

-While most of the RAM usage in CHIP is static allowing easier debugging and optimization with symbols analysis, we still need some HEAP for the crypto and OpenThread.
-Size of the HEAP can be modify by changing the value of `SL_STACK_SIZE` define inside of the BUILD.gn file of this example.
+While most of the RAM usage in CHIP is static, allowing easier debugging and optimization with symbols analysis, we still need some HEAP for the crypto and OpenThread.
+Size of the HEAP can be modified by changing the value of the `SL_STACK_SIZE` define inside of the BUILD.gn file of this example.
 Please take note that a HEAP size smaller than 5k can and will cause a Mbedtls failure during the BLE rendez-vous.